-At our Annual Meeting, stockholders will act upon the matters outlined in the accompanying notice of meeting, including the election of the directors named in this proxy statement, the approval of our 2022 Stock Incentive Plan, the approval of amendments to our Amended and Restated 2007 Director Stock Plan and the ratification of the appointment of our independent registered public accounting firm.
+At our Annual Meeting, stockholders will act upon the matters outlined in the accompanying notice of meeting, including the election of the directors named in this proxy statement, the approval of an amendment and restatement of our 2022 Stock Incentive Plan, the approval of an amendment to our Amended and Restated 2007 Director Stock Plan, the approval of an amendment to our Restated Certificate of Incorporation, as amended, to provide for exculpation of officers from breaches of fiduciary duty to the extent permitted by the General Corporation Law of the State of Delaware, the ratification of the appointment of our independent registered public accounting firm and the approval, on an advisory basis, of the compensation of our named executive officers.
 Stockholders may also consider such other business as may properly come before the meeting.
 We are not aware of any other business to be brought before the meeting.
 If any other business is properly brought before the meeting, the designated officers serving as proxies will vote in accordance with their best judgment.